-We abandoned our usual independent travel style and embarked on a Viking Grand European Tour to make the trip.
+We abandoned our usual independent travel style and embarked on a Viking Grand European Tour to make the journey.
 Traveling by boat on an Amsterdam to Budapest Cruise allowed us to sit back, relax and savor the sights (and – yes! – the food, too).

 Our scenic Amsterdam to Budapest cruise made stops in 14 cities, traversed five countries, sailed on three rivers and one canal.
 We could ramble on endlessly about our Grand European River Cruise, but we have whittled our incredible experience aboard an Amsterdam to Budapest cruise into a list of top 10 highlights.